 Create a New Gradeable

-To create a new gradeable, instructor users should click the “New Gradeable” button in the top right corner, under the Submitty logo.
-Fill out this form (details in the following sections) and press “Add Gradeable”.
+To create a new gradeable, instructor users should click “New Gradeable” in the sidebar on the left of the screen.
+Either Upload a JSON file, or fill out this form (details in the following sections) and press “Create New Gradeable”.

 Most of the fields on the Create/Edit Gradeable form can be changed later.
 You can return to this form from the main page by pressing the “Edit” button at the end of the row for this gradeable.
 Two fields cannot be changed after the initial gradeable creation: